zhisheng-foo/EventManagement/README.md

 # Event Management System
+Name : Foo Zhi Sheng
+Student : A0252699L

 The Event Management System (EMS) is a comprehensive software solution designed to streamline the planning, organization, and execution of events.

 ## Tech Stack Used
 - Java
 - Jakarta EE

+## Database Details and Instructions for deploying project

+### Database Configuration:
+- **Database Name:** eventDB
+- **Username:** administrator
+- **Password:** password

+### Instructions for Deploying the Project:

+1. **Clone the Repository:** Clone the project repository from GitHub.

+2. **Ensure GlassFish 5.1.0 is Installed:** Make sure that GlassFish 5.1.0 application server is installed and configured on your system.

+3. **Connect to eventDB:**
+   - Ensure that the `eventDB` database is set up and accessible.
+   - Configure the database connection settings in the project configuration files, such as `persistence.xml` or `glassfish-resources.xml`, to connect to the `eventDB` database.

+4. **Run the Event Management Module:**
+   - Deploy the Event Management Module to GlassFish 5.1.0: